-Correct as of 14:00, 6th August 2020
+Correct as of 15:00, 10th August 2020

-Job Retention with a PAYE scheme will your operations have been affected by coronavirus (COVID-19), you can furlough You can now submit claims for periods starting on or after 1 July.
-The Coronavirus Job Retention Scheme will close on 31 October paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis. • Employers can bring furloughed employees back to work for any amount of time and any work pattern, while still being able to claim the grant for the hours not worked.
-Only employees that you have successfully claimed a previous grant for will be eligible for more grants under the scheme. • From 1 August 2020, you will be asked to contribute towards the cost of your furloughed employees' wages. • Who can claim • Unless you're making a new claim for an employee who is a military reservist or is returning from statutory parental leave, you can only continue to claim through the scheme if: • You have previously furloughed the employee for 3 consecutive weeks between March 1 and 30 If you've already worked out how much you can claim, you can claim for wages online via the HMRC online portal which is available on the UK Government website.
+Name of Scheme What does it do?
+Who and what is eligible?
+How can it be accessed?
+Coronavirus Job Retention Scheme (CJRS) Eligible UK employers with a PAYE scheme will be able to access support to continue paying part of their employees' salary for those employees that would otherwise have been laid off during this crisis.
+If you cannot maintain your workforce because your operations have been affected by coronavirus (COVID-19), you can furlough employees and apply for a grant to cover a portion of their usual monthly wage costs where you record them as being on furlough.
+Employers can bring furloughed employees back to work for any amount of time and any work pattern, while still being able to claim the grant for the hours not worked.
+Only employees that you have successfully claimed a previous grant for will be eligible for more grants under the scheme.
+From 1 August 2020, you will be asked to contribute towards the cost of your furloughed employees' wages.
+Who can claim Unless you're making a new claim for an employee who is a military reservist or is returning from statutory parental leave, you can only continue to claim through the scheme if: You have previously furloughed the employee for 3 consecutive weeks between March 1 and 30 June You can now submit claims for periods starting on or after 1 July.
+The Coronavirus Job Retention Scheme will close on 31 October 2020.
+If you've already worked out how much you can claim, you can claim for wages online via the HMRC online portal which is available on the UK Government website.
 HMRC will then check that your claim is correct and pay the claim amount by BACs into your bank account within 6 working days.
 Please do not contact HMRC unless it has been more than 10 working days since you made the claim and you have not received it in that time.
-Follow UK Government guidance on steps to take before calculating your
+Before you Claim: Follow UK Government guidance on steps to take before calculating your